I retired from the formal working world in May 2016. That doesn't mean I don't

 Sondra and I are the greatest team imaginable.
 She is my best friend, my partner

-or write.
-Together we publish several sites on the Internet; edited and
+Together we have published several sites on the Internet; edited and

 published a poetry anthology with selected works by featured poets from our

-Webstatic site; earned our psychology degrees at the same time from
+Webstatic Internet site (now inactive); earned our psychology degrees at the same time from

-University of Maryland; manage and run our own
+University of Maryland; managed and run our own

-and plan to build and manage a small Ty plush museum after I retire from
+book publishing business; and plan to build and manage a small Ty plush museum in a few years.

 | top |